Riley, Swanson help Braves to wild 12-10 win over Phillies

 Freddie Freeman extended his hitting streak to 13 consecutive games with a two-run single in the second.

-Phillies manager Joe Girardi was ejected by second-base umpire Bill Welke in the ninth after arguing a foul ball call off the bat of Ender Inciarte.
+Girardi was ejected by second-base umpire Bill Welke in the ninth after arguing a foul ball call off the bat of Ender Inciarte.

+“Tonight I didn’t deserve to get tossed for what I said and I’m pretty frustrated by it,” Girardi said.

 TRAINER’S ROOM